danrod96-new/bootstrap5-languages/README.md

 # Languages For Bootstrap 5

 This project was originally developed to support [languages/flags for Boostrap 3](https://github.com/usrz/bootstrap-languages), I [forked](https://github.com/danrod96-new/bootstrap5-languages) this project to support Bootstrap 5, since the original project is somewhat dead and the original developer doesn't seem to reply my messages.
-We needed to upgrade this project to use it in our [Drupal Languages Dropdown](https://www.drupal.org/project/languages_dropdown) module.
+We needed to upgrade this project to use it in our [Drupal Languages Dropdown](https://www.drupal.org/project/languages_dropdown) modules.

 --------------------------------------------------------------------------------